yubrajbhoi/termux-python/Doc/library/datetime.rst

    new values by whichever keyword arguments are specified.
 Note that ``tzinfo=None`` can be specified to create a naive :class:`.time` from an aware :class:`.time`, without conversion of the time data.

+   :class:`.time` objects are also supported by generic function :func:`copy.replace`.

    .. versionchanged:: 3.6
       Added the *fold* parameter.